-The Council on Library and Information Resources (CLIR) is pleased to offer fellowships generously funded by The Andrew W. Mellon Foundation for dissertation research in the humanities or related social sciences in original sources.
-The purposes of this fellowship program are to:
+The Council on Library and Information Resources (CLIR) is pleased to offer fellowships generously funded by The Andrew W. Mellon Foundation for dissertation research in the humanities or related social sciences using original sources.

-- enable dissertation writers to do research wherever relevant sources may be, rather than just where financial support is available
+- enable dissertation writers to do research wherever relevant sources may be, rather than just where financial support is available;

-- encourage more extensive and innovative uses of original sources in libraries, archives, museums, historical societies, and related repositories in the U.S. and abroad, and
+- encourage more extensive and innovative uses of original sources in libraries, archives, museums, historical societies, and related repositories in the U.S. and abroad; and

-A special committee of scholars in the humanities, archivists, and special-collections librarians will select fellowship recipients.
+A special committee of scholars in the humanities, archivists, and special collections librarians will select fellowship recipients.

-- originality and creativity of the research proposal
+- originality and creativity of the research proposal;

-- importance of the proposed dissertation to the applicant’s field
+- importance of the proposed dissertation to the applicant’s field;

-- appropriateness of the primary-source collection(s) and institutions in which the applicant proposes to do research
+- appropriateness of the primary-source collection(s) and institutions in which the applicant proposes to do research;

-- use newly available or little studied sources
+- use newly available or little studied sources;

-- make interdisciplinary use of sources
+- make interdisciplinary use of sources; and/or

 - use sources in repositories that cannot, themselves, provide financial assistance to researchers.